5 Fixes for Kernel Security Check Failure BSOD

 2. Click on the “Download Home Edition” option once you open the page.

 4. Install the software and run it.
-Click on the “Analyze” button which basically looks through your dump files and tries to find the root cause of the error.
+Click on the “Analyze” button, which essentially looks through your dump files and tries to find the root cause of the error.
 Scroll down to see the synopsis.

 5. In a specific user’s case, the error analysis looked something like this.
-While there are a number of different given causes, one may think the problem is driver-related.
-However, the fix in this case was simply doing an “sfc /scannow” alongside “DISM” which we’ll explain below.
+While there are several given causes, one may think the problem is driver-related.
+However, the fix in this case was simply doing an “sfc /scannow” alongside “DISM,” which we’ll explain below.
 The crux of the argument is that you may need to do all of these steps to pinpoint the culprit.

-6. Anyhow, just to make sure the issue is not driver-related, search “Device Manager” in the Windows Search Bar and click on the first option.
+6. To ensure the issue is not driver-related, search “Device Manager” in the Windows Search Bar and click on the first option.

 7. Now you’re in a game of cat and mouse.
 Expand each driver list and see if any driver is malfunctioning and requires updating.
 The most common offenders are your GPU, chipset, I/O, SATA, and USB drivers.